-Senior year: September

-- □ Talk to your counselor about your college options and application fee waivers.
+Se nior year: September Talk to your counselor about your college options and application fee waivers.
 Let your counselor know about the colleges that you are considering and ask for any additional suggestions.
 Remember, most colleges charge a fee when you apply.
-If you're unable to pay these fees, ask your counselor how to apply for an application fee waiver. - Begin working on your application essays.
+If you're unable to pay these fees, ask your counselor how to apply for an application fee waiver.
+Begin working on your application essays.
 Some colleges will require you to write an application essay.
 Draft your essays early - this is a chance to showcase your unique talents, abilities, and desire to succeed!
 Share your essays with a parent, teacher, counselor, or other trusted adult for feedback.
-Allow plenty of time to revise and perfect your work. - □ Create your résumé or list of activities.
+Allow plenty of time to revise and perfect your work.
+Create your résumé or list of activities.
 Many colleges and scholarship programs want to know what you've done outside of the classroom, such as participating in sports, school clubs and organizations, and volunteer and work experiences.
 Check out the résumé builder at cfwv.com for help.

-Senior year: October

-- Sign up to receive college reminders via text.
-College-bound West Virginia students can sign up to receive college reminders via text by going to cfwv.com.
-One signed up, students can also text with their college questions, and college access advisors will respond. - Attend a college fair.
+Se nior year: October Sign up to receive college reminders through Txt 4 Success.
+College-bound West Virginia seniors can sign up to receive college reminders reminders via text by texting (304) 912-CFWV or visiting cfwv.com.
+Students can ask college-related questions via text and have them answered by real college access advisors.
+Attend a college fair.
 Meet with representatives from a variety of colleges and ask them detailed questions about what their campus has to offer.
-Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community. - Submit your college applications by Halloween.
+Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community.
+Submit your college applications by Halloween.
 Students who apply to more than one college or program are far more likely to attend college and succeed.
 Researchers recommend that students apply to at least four colleges.
-Students who apply early are also more likely to qualify for scholarships. - Submit your initial transcript.
+Students who apply early are also more likely to qualify for scholarships.
+Submit your initial transcript.
 When you apply to college, you should notify your high school counselor so that he or she can send an official transcript to the colleges to which you've applied.
-Your application will not be considered until these transcripts have been sent. - Start working on the FAFSA.
-The Free Application for Federal Student Aid (FAFSA) is the most important application to complete to find financial aid for college.
-Create an account at fafsa.gov and get started on the form.
-It requires you to enter tax and income information, so start early.
+Your application will not be considered until these transcripts have been sent.